nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 By making ownership explicit in the type system, Rust eliminates the runtime overhead of safety checks while maintaining complete memory safety.

-This level of performance with guaranteed safety is Rust's superpower.
-But the broader lesson, that functional patterns don't mean slow code, applies everywhere.
-Modern JS engines optimize map/filter/reduce chains.
-Java's Stream API can beat manual loops.
-The key is understanding what your language's compiler or runtime can optimize.
+Rust shows that the choice between performance and safety is false.
+You can have both.
+But the broader lesson applies everywhere: functional patterns have become fast enough that performance rarely justifies avoiding them.
+Modern JS engines have largely closed the gap between map/filter/reduce and manual loops.
+Java's Stream API trades some speed for readability and parallelization, a worthwhile tradeoff for most code.
+The old excuse of 'functional programming is too slow' just doesn't hold up anymore.

 ## Pattern 9: Composition